 In 2012, she joined the faculty at the University North Carolina in Chapel Hill, North Carolina during her husband's fellowship.
 She joined the faculty at the University Kansas School of Medicine in 2014 as a specialist in Obstetrics and Gynecology.

 She has been passionate about education at various levels.
-She was awarded the APGO Excellence in Teaching Award in 2018.
 She has served as an Assistant Dean for Student Affairs in the Learning Communities since 2017 and was named Residency Program Director in 2019.

 She spends her free time with her husband, Stan McClurg, an otolaryngologist, and their two children.